Romani people in Romania: Origins

-The Romani people originate from northern India, presumably from the northwestern Indian regions such as Rajasthan and Punjab.
+Romani people are an Indo-Aryan ethnic group who traditionally lived a nomadic lifestyle.
+History, genetics and linguistics reveal that the ancestors of the Roma originated in South Asia, likely in the regions of present-day Punjab, Rajasthan and Sindh, which are part of contemporary Northwest India and Pakistan.

+The history of their arrival in Romania, around 1370, is presented below.

-The linguistic evidence has indisputably shown that roots of Romani language lie in India: the language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.
+The linguistic evidence has indisputably shown that roots of Romani language lie in present-day India: the language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.
 More exactly, Romani shares the basic lexicon with Gujarati, Hindi and Punjabi.
 It shares many phonetic features with Marwari, while its grammar is closest to Bengali.
+A 2020 whole-genome study showed that, while Romani people originate from northern India, they also have substantial European Balkan and Middle Eastern admixture, reflecting their migration patterns.
+According to that study, the Romani common ancestors split from the Punjabi population, in Northwest India, some generations before the diaspora started, over 2,000 years ago.

-Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.
-According to a genetic study in 2012, the ancestors of present scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.
+Genetic findings in 2012 suggest the ancestors of the Roma originated in present-day northwestern India and migrated as a group.
+According to this study, the ancestors of contemporary scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma (the Indian Sanskrit word डोम (doma) means a member of a Dalit caste of travelling musicians and dancers), are the likely ancestral populations of modern European Roma.

 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
 The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.

 Terminology

+Their original name is from the Sanskrit word डोम (doma) and means a member of a Dalit caste of travelling musicians and dancers.
+The shift from Doma to Roma/Romani is believed to have been influenced by the Greek word Romaios, during the Romanies’ arrival and settlement in the Balkans during the Byzantine period.
+The Byzantine Empire was referred to by its inhabitants as Romanía.